boourns/wam-extensions/README.md

 # wam-extensions
-Unofficial extensions to the Web Audio Module API
+Extensions to the Web Audio Module API

 # What?
 WAM extensions are optional additions to the webaudiomodule API that extend the interaction between WAM plugin and host.